cfpb/college-costs/README.md

 python manage.py runserver
 ```

-The only semi-working piece at present is the page for comparing aid offers, which should show up at [http://127.0.0.1:8000/disclosures/compare-financial-aid-and-college-cost/](http://127.0.0.1:8000/disclosures/compare-financial-aid-and-college-cost/)
+The college-cost tools should show up at [http://127.0.0.1:8000/paying-for-college/](http://127.0.0.1:8000/paying-for-college/)

+The app is set up to run as a component of CFPB's website, [consumerfinance.gov](http://www.consumerfinance.gov), so if you run it locally, some fonts and font-related icons may not load because of [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) policies.

 <!-- INCLUDE IN setup.sh
 - Build the front-end requirements and the JavaScript files.